 Content platforms like Netflix, Amazon, and Apple have recently signed deals with Black content creators like Jordan Peele, Oprah, the Obamas, Shonda Rimes, Spike Lee, and Ava Duvernay — illustrating the financial and creative investment major corporations are committed to making with Black artists and innovators.

 The effect of highlighting Black artists and creators is enormous.
-Not only do these young African American innovators drive black brand loyalty by hiring from within the black community and providing cultural relevancy and representation (as highlighted in a Digital Lives study), but Black innovators also appeal to and draw in consumers from the general population.
+Not only do these young African American innovators drive black brand loyalty by hiring from within the black community and providing cultural relevancy and representation (as highlighted in a Digital Lives study by Nielsen), but Black innovators also appeal to and draw in consumers from the general population.
 The ripple effect created by these Black innovators is substantial.

 According to a Digital Lives story, “The influence of African American-created content is having a profound effect on the mainstream, as evidenced by a recent Nielsen analysis of TV viewership, in which shows with a predominantly Black case of a storyline focused on a black character drew substantial non-Black viewership.”
 A recent study showed that 93% of young Black consumers are more likely than the general population to be heavy TV viewers.
 Black media is impactful.